-- Average: Select to automatically adjust the bitrate over a longer time period and provide the best possible image quality based on the available storage. - Click to calculate the target bitrate based on available storage, retention time, and bitrate limit. - Target bitrate: Enter desired target bitrate. - Retention time: Enter the number of days to keep the recordings. - Storage: Shows the estimated storage that can be used for the stream. - Maximum bitrate: Turn on to set a bitrate limit. - Bitrate limit : Enter a bitrate limit that is higher than the target bitrate. - Maximum: Select to set a maximum instant bitrate of the stream based on your network bandwidth. - Maximum: Enter the maximum bitrate. - Variable: Select to allow the bitrate to vary based on the level of activity in the scene.
+• Average: Select to automatically adjust the bitrate over a longer time period and provide the best possible image quality based on the available storage.

+- Target bitrate: Enter desired target bitrate. - Retention time: Enter the number of days to keep the recordings. - Storage: Shows the estimated storage that can be used for the stream. - Maximum bitrate: Turn on to set a bitrate limit. - Bitrate limit : Enter a bitrate limit that is higher than the target bitrate. - Maximum: Select to set a maximum instant bitrate of the stream based on your network bandwidth. - Maximum: Enter the maximum bitrate. - Variable: Select to allow the bitrate to vary based on the level of activity in the scene.
 More activity requires more bandwidth.
 We recommend this option for most situations.